With over 1,800 stores in the U.S. and almost 350,000 employees, it's safe to say that Target knows what they're doing to keep customers coming back.

-Markdowns generally occur over the course of Monday to Friday.
-For regular items, savings are generally up to 50%.
+Markdowns generally occur throughout Monday to Friday.
+For regular items, savings are usually up to 50%.

 For holiday clearance items, markdowns will be up to 90% off.

-This is an awesome detailed guide on Target markdowns in case you’re an avid Target shopper.
+This is an excellent detailed guide on Target markdowns in case you're an avid Target shopper.